syncfusion-content/flutter-docs/Flutter/datagrid/export-to-pdf.md

 ### Exclude columns when exporting

 By default, all the columns in the SfDataGrid will be exported to PDF.
-To exclude some particular columns when exporting to PDF, add those column names to `excludeColumns` parameter
+To exclude some particular columns when exporting to PDF, add those column names to `excludeColumns` parameter.

 {% tabs %}
 {% highlight Dart %}